 – Makeup is optional, and hairstyles are simple.

-– You do have to purchase tickets to attend the mid-year showcase and the Minis end-of-year concert (ticket sales cover theatre hire, wages, insurance, licensing and many other expenses).
+– You do have to purchase tickets to attend the mid-year showcase and the Minis end-of-year concert (ticket sales contribute to the cost of theatre hire, wages, insurance, licensing and many other expenses).

 – The concert is designed to be a stress free, fun, positive experience for performers and parents.

 Yes.
-Students not wanting to participate in the concert can learn the routine with their class and just not be given a spot in the formation.
+Students not wanting to participate in the concert can learn the routine with their class and just not be given a final position in the routine formation.
 But know that our concerts are very low pressure, and students find them an enjoyable and confidence-building experience — we encourage everyone to participate!

 Please see our COVID-19 Policy and Safety Plan.